 Talking with the physician is the best way to determine when it’s time for hospice, but in general, hospice care is warranted and available when someone is expected to have six months or less to live, and is no longer responding to available cure or treatment options.
 This is not intended to be a hard-and-fast deadline; the need for hospice care can be re-evaluated by the physician if the person’s condition improves or declines more slowly than expected.
 At any time, the hospice patient can be discharged and reinstated at a later time as needed.
 Even though a physician typically helps a patient decide when the time is right for hospice care and may refer some hospice providers, it is always the patient’s choice which hospice company to select for care.

-At Superior Home Health and Hospice, it is our honor to offer customized in-home hospice care in Northern Santa Barbara and San Luis Obispo Counties.
+At Superior Home Health and Hospice, it is our honor to offer customized hospice and home care services in Lompoc, CA and the surrounding areas.
 We begin with the development of a personalized hospice care plan to meet an individual’s needs in five main areas:

 And every step along the way, we’re here to support family members as well – 24 hours a day, 7 days a week – for as much or as little assistance as needed.